davidcarboni/Flask-B3/README.md

 ### Access B3 values

-When you need to build log messages, this returns a dict with keys that match the B3 header names (`X-B3-TraceId`, `X-B3-ParentSpanId`, `X-B3-SpanId`, `X-B3-Sampled` and `X-B3-Flags`):
+When you need to build log messages, this gets you a dict with keys that match the B3 header names (`X-B3-TraceId`, `X-B3-ParentSpanId`, `X-B3-SpanId`, `X-B3-Sampled` and `X-B3-Flags`):

     b3_values()